cassiano-alvariza/Face-Recognition/README.md

 This project is simple, in code and in its usability.
-You need to have a file with pictures of the people you want to recognize via webcam in order for it to work, but, in case you just want to test it, there is a file (FACES) with some famous people for you to show a picture of them on your webcam and try it out for yourself.
+You need to have a file with pictures of the people you want to recognize via webcam in order for it to work, but, in case you just want to test it, there is a file (facerec) with some famous people for you to show a picture of them on your webcam and try it out for yourself.

 You will need:
 - Python 3.8 or later